 The old rail bed©Copyright: Jeri Danyleyko

 Henfryn's early beginnings looked promising.
-After starting out as a sleepy little mill town, Henfryn boomed in 1873 following the arrival of the Wellington, Grey and Bruce Railway.
-The railway quickly set up a 'board and batten' station, with a waiting room and small freight shed, and Henfryn was in business.
+After starting out as a sleepy little mill town, Henfryn boomed in 1873 with the arrival of the Wellington, Grey and Bruce Railway.
+The railway quickly set up a 'board and batten' station, along with a waiting room and small freight shed, and Henfryn was in business.

 Edwin C.K.
 Davies, a Welshman, who arrived from nearby Perth, gave Henfryn its jumpstart.
-He purchased several large tracts of land, including lots 34 and 35, on Concession 8, where he set up a large sawmill operation.
+He purchased several large tracts of land, including lots 34 and 35, on Concession 8, where he took over a sawmill operation.
 The convenience of the nearby railway station worked well for Davies as well as other mill owners, who by this time included C. Heible and J.D.
 Williams.
 The mill owners enjoyed the benefit of being able to ship out lumber on a regular basis.
 By 1875 Davies had opened a post office and by 1877 he had registered a town plan for Henfryn.
 The Welsh name, which translates into 'old hill' was presumably chosen by Davies.
 By the late 1870s, Martin Moore and William King were both running hotels and W.L.
 Wills owned a general store.
 Other enterprises included a pail factory and a broom factory.
 Freight shipping had attracted an assortment of small industries to the area and by 1878 Henfryn had grown into a sizeable village.

 Around 1880, Andrew Selwood opened a brick making operation.
 Henfryn had an abundance of high quality clay and quickly became known locally for its distinctive red and white bricks, many of which were used in local home construction.
 A Methodist church was added in 1881 and an Anglican church in 1883.
 Both churches were built using local bricks and timber.
 A school was added during the 1880s.
 Henfryn's clay was later found to be more suitable for tile making.